Skip to Main Content

 Tour Highlights

-• Ride inn to inn, assisted by island ferries, soaking up the magnificence of the stunning Pelješac Peninsula and Marco Polo’s Dalmatian Island of Korčula.
+• Ride inn to inn, assisted by island ferries, as you soak up the beauty of the Pelješac Peninsula and Marco Polo’s storied Dalmatian island of Korčula.

-• Cycle along numerous beautiful beaches and coves kissed by the crystalline waters of the Adriatic, stopping as you wish for a refreshing dip.
+• Cycle past pristine beaches and hidden coves kissed by the crystalline waters of the Adriatic, stopping for a refreshing dip whenever you choose.

-• Pedal the scenic byways of Dalmatia’s famed ancient vineyards and olive groves and sample their wines and oils during delectable meals at VBT-recommended restaurants.
+• Pedal scenic byways lined with ancient vineyards and olive groves, and sample their wines and oils during delectable meals at VBT-recommended restaurants.

-• Discover the birthplace of legendary traveler Marco Polo among the charming, medieval streets of Korčula’s Old Town, a UNESCO World Heritage site.
+• Discover the birthplace of legendary explorer Marco Polo while wandering the charming medieval streets of Korčula’s Old Town, a UNESCO World Heritage site.

-• Explore Dubrovnik, an astonishingly preserved, red-roofed medieval treasure and UNESCO World Heritage site encircled by dramatic ramparts.
+• Explore Dubrovnik, an astonishingly preserved red-roofed treasure and UNESCO World Heritage site, dramatically encircled by medieval ramparts.

 What to Expect

-This tour offers a combination of rolling terrain and moderate-to-challenging hills on mainly paved narrow country roads, with no dedicated bike paths.
-Most traffic is encountered while arriving and departing in port towns and at ferry docks.
-Please verify your bike selection for this tour as it is not always possible to change bikes once you arrive on tour.
-Travel with your friends and family—we can accommodate multiple guests on this self-guided vacation.
-Our 24/7 support system is available if needed.
+This tour features a combination of rolling terrain and moderate hills, primarily on paved, narrow country roads without dedicated bike paths.
+Most traffic is encountered when arriving at or departing from port towns and ferry docks.
+Please verify your bike selection in advance, as it is not always possible to change bikes once the tour has begun.
+Traveling with friends or family?
+We can accommodate multiple guests on this self-guided vacation.
+Our 24/7 support system is always available should you need assistance.

 Bar Graph Beginner - Experienced